 The new challenges of the ’new normal’

-The reality of the pandemic is creating new rules for how banks interact with customers.
+The reality of the pandemic is creating new rules for how banks interact with the customer.
 With the rise of digital interactions and remote contact, it is increasingly important that data and technology have a positive impact on the bank’s value growth.
 It is also important to remember that bad news travels faster than good news, and negative customer experiences have a much stronger impact than positive ones.

-Open data as a condition for growth
+Open data as a condition for data-driven growth

 Data is the most foundational component of any modern business application or function.
 Over the past two years, several global banks have already established “data democratization” programs.
 The corporate data flow has been made available to the entire organization through secure and controlled access.